The prismatic realization functor for Shimura varieties of abelian type: The Tannakian framework for prismatic -gauges F-gauges

-With the obvious notion of morphisms, denote by $\cat{MF}(R,\Fil^\bullet_R)$ the category of filtered crystals over $(R,\Fil^\bullet_R)$ for $(R,\Fil^\bullet_R)$ either a filtered ring or a filtered ring in a topos.\footnote{For a filtered ring $(R,\Fil^\bullet_R)$, we observe that there is a natural equivalence between filtered modules over $(R,\Fil^\bullet_R)$ and filtered crystals for the filtered ring $(\mc{O}_{\Spec(R)},\wt{\Fil^\bullet_R})$ in the Zariski topos on $\Spec(R)$.
-Thus, hereon out we will treat the theory of filtered modules over a ring as a special case of the theory of filtered crystals.} Note that $\cat{MF}(R,\Fil^\bullet_R)$ has the structure of an exact $R$-linear $\otimes$-category where we define the tensor product by the same formula as in \eqref{eq:filt-module-tensor-product}, and where
+is an isomorphism of filtered modules over $(R(T),\Fil^\bullet_R(T))$.\footnote{For a filtered ring $(R,\Fil^\bullet_R)$, we observe that there is a natural equivalence between filtered modules over $(R,\Fil^\bullet_R)$ and filtered crystals for the filtered ring $(\mc{O}_{\Spec(R)},\wt{\Fil^\bullet_R})$ in the Zariski topos on $\Spec(R)$.
+Thus, hereon out we will treat the theory of filtered modules over a ring as a special case of the theory of filtered crystals.} \end{itemize}